zeusro/math/n/n.md

 Building on 1D, layering all time series forms a time-based river of history: *1 = n*.

-For example,So many people.They are all human.
+For example,so many people,they are all human.

 n = 1 ⟺ 1 = n,it reflects a bidirectional idea from subset to superset.
 Vice versa.